Your First Antenatal Appointment

 Subsequent Clinic Visits

-When you attend your first visit you will be issued with your follow up appointments date/times.
+When you attend your first visit you will be issued with your follow-up appointments date/times.
 Please adhere to appointment times given to reduce delays for you and others.
 Please remember to bring your chart with you anytime you attend the hospital during your pregnancy.
 If you cannot attend for any reason, please call the antenatal clinic (021) 4920558.

 When you arrive for your appointment, please report to the clinic receptionist.
 These visits should not last longer than 60 minutes, but it should be stressed that unforeseen circumstances can arise, which can lengthen the waiting time.

-Here in Cork University Maternity Hospital we are committed to supporting ongoing research for the possible benefit of Mother and baby.
+Here at Cork University Maternity Hospital we are committed to supporting ongoing research for the possible benefit of Mother and baby.
 You may be approached during one of your hospital visits about partaking in a research study.
 The INFANT Research Centre is based at the hospital and has ongoing studies to make pregnancy safer and improve outcomes for newborn babies.
 It is not compulsory for you to participate in any study but we would greatly appreciate your participation.
 For further information please visit www.infantcentre.ie or contact tel: (021) 4205023.